Cloudflare Radar Bulletin: 2023 Q1 Internet Disruptions

 And when you look at their autonomous system there for MTN, it caused basically a complete outage for a little more than six hours.

-Lebanon was interesting because here is basically they're saying, hey, there's other issues.
+Lebanon was interesting.
+Yeah, because here is basically they're saying, hey, there's other issues.

 Ogero is the main upstream provider there.
-And I think they were due to strikes, workers striking.
+And I think they were due to strikes, worker striking.

-So there was a lot of moving pieces here that ultimately likely were related to the outages that we observed for several- For hours, right.
+So there was a lot of sort of moving pieces here that ultimately likely were related to the outages that we observed for several hours.

 And this is not a very common disruption situation, right?